uberspark/uberxmhf/xmhf/doc/amt-serial-over-lan.md

 # Getting amtterm

+Use amtterm 1.3 or higher.
+Older versions have bugs that effect the ability to log output, and had more frequent disconnections.
-Your best bet is to use amtterm 1.3 or higher.
-It is available from the author's [git repository](http://www.kraxel.org/cgit/amtterm/) or [releases directory](http://www.kraxel.org/releases/amtterm/ releases directory).
+It is available from
+the author's [git repository](http://www.kraxel.org/cgit/amtterm/) or [releases directory](http://www.kraxel.org/releases/amtterm/ releases directory).